 Bird Canada made its first appearance on the blog scene in March 2009.
 The number of readers has more than doubled each year, proving that there really are a great number of people who want to read and learn about birds in Canada.

 Pat Bumstead was born and raised in northern Alberta and has been a keen birder for more years than she cares to admit.
 She currently lives in Calgary, in a yard with way too many bird feeders.
 Talking and writing about birds and wildlife is second nature to her, so in 2009 she dipped her toe into the blogosphere and set up Bird Canada.
 Her life has not been the same since.
-She also contributes to the Birding Is Fun and Birds Calgary blogs, and is a Canadian co-ordinator for the Pledge to Fledge program of the Global Birding Initiative.
+She also contributes to the Birding Is Fun and Birds Calgary blogs.

 Sharon McInnes was seduced by wild birds after she and her husband moved to Gabriola Island, a BC gulf island, in 2007.
 She writes a monthly newspaper column called Just for the Birds and in 2010 published a compilation of 29 of her columns and 40 colour photos in Up Close & Personal: Confessions of a Backyard Birder.
 She is also the author of the Gabriola Bird Blog

 Tim Hopwood is a passionate nature photographer with a soft spot for birds.
 Born & raised in Australia, he & his young family now call Calgary home.
 An accountant by day, Tim looks forward to the weekends, and especially family camping trips in the summer, when he gets to hit the outdoors, spend time with his family and also indulge in his hobby.
 He shares his photography on his Tim Hopwood Images blog.